2m3/jqPuzzle/NOTES.md

 Returns the `position` object for any kind of position value.

-A `position` object identifies a single position on the board.
+A `position` object defines a single position on the board.
 A position is a slot that that can hold a piece.

 The `position` object contains the following properties: